ANGOLA: 1.16 million bpd

+Angola has overtaken Nigeria as the biggest oil producer in Africa.
 With over 9 billion barrels of proven oil reserves, Angola is committed to unleashing the full potential of its hydrocarbon sector.
-For 2022, production stands at 1.15 million bpd, however, this figure is anticipated to increase as the country’s six-year licensing round and policy reforms take off.
+For 2022, production stands at 1.16 million barrels per day (bpd), however, this figure is anticipated to increase as the country’s six-year licensing round and policy reforms take off.
 New exploration campaigns coupled with existing asset maximization also promise a new era of growth for 2022.

 ALGERIA: 970,000 bpd